 It is said that the pyramid builders had no advanced instruments to their disposal but the fact is there is no way to explain the current found leveling with the methods #1 to #3, let alone if we correct the orientation or levelness with the movements of the Nubian plate over the last 4,500 years.
 Egyptologists have a problem with the proposed methods, a problem which isn’t even properly defined up to this day.

 The used measuring and building methods are still wide open for all possible speculations.
-Whether alternative options are considered as ridiculous is not the right question.
-The mystery of the pyramids of Giza are scientifically not solved yet, except somewhat amateurish attempts by archaeologists.
-It’s time that engineers take their place and solve these questions as it should be – unbiased and scientifically.
+Whether alternative options are considered as ridiculous is an unscientific approach.
+The mystery of the pyramids of Giza are scientifically not solved yet, despite the ridiculous amateurish attempts of archaeologists and egypotologists.
+It’s time that engineers take their place and solve the questions as it should be done – unbiased and scientifically.

 © 2017 by Mario Buildreps